jiayuehua/blog/_posts/2019-10-22-psa-stateful-distributions.md

   standard-library-trivia
 ---

-Twice in the past week I've run into this issue (once on [CodeReview](https://codereview.stackexchange.com/) and once on [Slack](https://cppalliance.org/slack/)), so I thought I'd make a blog post about it.
+Twice in the past week I've run into this issue (once on [Code Review StackExchange](https://codereview.stackexchange.com/) and once on [Slack](https://cppalliance.org/slack/)), so I thought I'd make a blog post about it.

 > Distributions are stateful!